AmitKumarDas/Decisions/blogs/illusion_of_control.md

 Trying to increase your confidence by **gathering information that is supposedly unknown to most others** really only **makes you more comfortable with your decisions, not better at them**, and is generally an unproductive use of your limited time.
-In the world of technology this applies to testing.
-In addition, prevelance of open source software is a testimony to above hypothesis.
+In the world of technology this applies to testing i.e. _addition of more and more tests does not imply absence of bugs_.
+Speaking of current trend, prevelance of open source software is a testimony to this hypothesis.

 In the world of investments, listen to what Safal Niveshak has to say: "Business related information is highly perishable.
 Economic conditions change, industries are transformed, and business results are volatile.
 The effort